Wesco Aircraft Holdings, Inc.

 9. Review with the Company’s General Counsel legal matters or other contingent liabilities that may have a material impact on the financial statements, any significant reports to or inquiries received from regulators or governmental agencies, and any “whistle-blower” letters or communications which allege fraud, wrongdoing, or financial mismanagement;

-10. Discuss with the independent auditor the matters required to be discussed by Statement on Auditing Standards No. 61, as modified or supplemented;
+10. Discuss with the independent auditor the matters required to be discussed by Auditing Standard No. 1301, as modified or supplemented;

 Oversight of the Company’s Relationship with the Independent Auditor

-12. Obtain from the independent auditor and review a written statement delineating all relationships between the auditor and the Company, and such other reports and information as the Audit Committee deems appropriate, to assess the independence of the independent auditor, including that of the independent auditor’s lead partner.
+12. At least annually, obtain and review a report from the independent auditor describing (a) the auditing firm’s internal quality-control procedures; (b) any material issues raised by the most recent internal quality-control review or peer review of the auditing firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years relating to any independent audit conducted by the auditing firm, and any steps taken to deal with any such issues; and (c) all relationships between the auditor and the Company, and such other reports and information as the Audit Committee deems appropriate, to assess the performance and independence of the independent auditor, including that of the independent auditor’s lead partner.
 Based on a review of such reports and information, discuss with the independent auditor any disclosed relationships or services that might impact the objectivity and independence of the auditor and recommend to the Board any appropriate action to satisfy the independence requirements;

 13. Evaluate the qualifications, experience, performance and independence of the senior members of the independent auditor team, including that of the independent auditor’s lead partner, taking into consideration the opinions of management and the internal auditors; present its conclusions with respect to such evaluations to the full Board;